siobhanlgorman/knits-and-pieces/README.md

 ### Structure

-The website consists of ten main pages:
+The website consists of twelve main pages:
 - A Home page welcoming the user to the site
 - An About page with more information about the business
 - An Order page where the user can custom order a product from specified options
+- The main Shop page which shows all products
+- The Product detail page which has the detailed information of the selected product
 - A Contact page where the user can send a message to the Knits and Pieces business
 - A Profile page where the logged in user can view their delivery details and order history
 - The Accounts pages for Login/Logout and Register forms
+- The Add and Edit Product pages where the business administrator can add and edit products to the store
 - A Basket page where products selected for purchase can be stored and viewed
 - A Checkout Page where delivery and payment information is entered